cbeck88/spirit-po/README.md

 ```

 the catalog object will look up the C-format string in the catalog, and search for the plural form corresponding to `number`.
 This ensures
-that `shots` will be pluralized correctly no matter what language is used.
+that `"shots"` will be pluralized correctly no matter what language is used.
 (In many languages, there are more than two plural forms and language-specific logic is needed to determine the appropriate form to use based on the number.
 The translator provides this logic in the po-file header.)
 Then we use `fprintf` to substitute the numbers into the string.

-These examples are actually all rehash from `gettext` -- the member functions `gettext, pgettext, ngettext` are all analogous to calls to the C library `libintl`.
+These examples are actually all rehash from gettext documentation -- the member functions `gettext, pgettext, ngettext` are all analogous to calls to the C library `libintl`.

 If you aren't already familiar with gettext, have a look at their [documentation](https://www.gnu.org/software/gettext/).